grappendorf/rubydin/rubydin/README.md

 You find a copy of the license at http://www.slf4j.org/license.html You find the SLF4J source code at http://www.slf4j.org/download.html You find the SLF4J project at http://http://www.slf4j.org

+### FilesystemWatcher

+The contained FileSystemwatcher is licensed under an unknwon License.
+Assuming Public Domain?
+You find the FileSystemwatcher project at http://paulhorman.com/filesystemwatcher/